 Favorite Therapy Toy: the bolster swing.

-Cara Elias, MS, CCC-SLP enjoys working with children of all ages and abilities, and likes to include the whole family.
+Cara Jackson, MS, CCC-SLP enjoys working with children of all ages and abilities, and likes to include the whole family.
 She has interests in early intervention, phonological disorders, and autism.

 Cara earned her master's degree from the University of Montana.
 In her free time, she enjoys spending time with her friends, family, and participating in her community.